port-labs/port-docs/docs/customize-pages-dashboards-and-plugins/widgets/embedded-url/embedded-url.md

 ![Datadog Entity edit example](../../../../static/img/software-catalog/widgets/editEntityDatadog.png)

-Now go to the Specific Entity Page of your Entity and the Datadog dashboard will be visible in a dedicated tab:
+Now go to the specific entity page of your Entity and the Datadog dashboard will be visible in a dedicated tab:

 ![Datadog dashboard example](../../../../static/img/software-catalog/widgets/datadog.png)